SDCalvo/mcp-ui-bridge/README.md

 **`mcp-ui-bridge` is a project dedicated to making web applications natively and equally accessible to both human users and Large Language Models (LLMs) through a single, unified development effort.**

+**Available in both TypeScript/Node.js and Python implementations** for maximum flexibility and integration with your existing tech stack.

 It embodies the concept of **LLM-Oriented Accessibility**: a new paradigm for web interaction.
 Instead of forcing LLMs to interpret visual UIs (often unreliably) or requiring developers to build separate, limited APIs for them, LLM-Oriented Accessibility focuses on providing LLMs with a structured, text-based, and semantically rich understanding of a web application.
 This is achieved by instrumenting the web application with `data-mcp-*` attributes that the `mcp-ui-bridge` tool can then parse and expose via a Model Context Protocol (MCP) server.

 The core philosophy is **"Code Once, Serve All."** Developers build their rich visual UI for humans as they normally would, and by adding these semantic attributes, the _same_ application becomes fully understandable and operable by LLMs.
 This approach respects the strengths of both humans (visual intuition) and LLMs (text processing, automation) by providing each with an interface optimized for their needs, all stemming from a single source of truth: your application code.